-During economic turbulence created by COVID-19 and the subsequent recession leadership becomes more important.
-This is when leadership skills will be tested the most.
+During economic turbulence created by COVID-19 and the subsequent recession, having the right leadership style becomes even more important as this is when leadership skills will be tested the most.

 For me, for a well run and nice business to work for and do business with the key values are: